Rydeness/ptychography/README.md

 -----------------------
 The interface and data handling parts of the codes were writen by Zhen Chen.
-Details on the data set and collection conditions can be found in Zhen Chen, Michal Odstrcil, Yi Jiang, Yimo Han, Ming-Hui Chiu, Lain-Jong Li, David A. Muller Mixed-state electron ptychography enables sub-angstrom resolution imaging with picometer precision at low dose under review on Nature Communications.
+Details on the data set and collection conditions can be found in "Mixed-state electron ptychography enables sub-angstrom resolution imaging with picometer precision at low dose", Zhen Chen, Michal Odstrcil, Yi Jiang, Yimo Han, Ming-Hui Chiu, Lain-Jong Li, David A. Muller, Nature Communications, (under review)

 This paper should be cited whenever this code, dataset or their derivatives are used.